 6. Think “smart packing”

 No matter how long you’re going for, it’s never too early to get accustomed to the idea that you’ll have to leave a lot behind.
 You can always buy the small necessities once you get there, so only take what’s absolutely necessary - considering clothing, bear the weather in mind.
+The key is just to know how to pack.
 You might consider packing your dusty raincoat if you’re heading to Paris for instance.
 Or London.
 Or Berlin.
 Just bring that raincoat with you, will you!

 7. Inquire on your eligibility for an Erasmus grant

 The amount will vary depending on your country of origin and destination, as well as your level of studies and travel purpose.
 It can be a huge help for food and housing.
 But please note that If you’re going abroad to study, make sure you actually do register at an academic institution, otherwise you may have to pay the grant back.

 8. Consider buying a pre-paid SIM card at your arrival

 What would we do without the internet nowadays?
 Cheap, prepaid SIM cards are available at every corner and may help you save some cash on your cell phone bill.
 The alternative would be to rely almost entirely to WiFi, which would greatly depend on where you’re going to.
 Sofia for example has WiFi pretty much anywhere - out in the streets, in public transit, parks, coffee shops, restaurants… can’t say the same for Germany.